BenderSebastian/bendersebastian.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a masters student of mathematics at the [Technical University of Munich](http://tum.de).
+I am a master's student of mathematics at the [Technical University of Munich](http://tum.de).
 I am currently interested in algebraic topology and category theory.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->